edcepp/FTCEppTensorCode/FTCEppTensorCode/README.md

 ### Overview

 The material in this section supports
-- Recognizing the object of interest: Step 1
+- Recognizing the object of interest: Step 1 in the diagram above
 - Computing the offset of the object from the horizontal center of the display screen to support turning the robot toward the object: Step 2
 - Understanding recognition confidence
 - Exploring issues that may impact confidence